nataliefrancis/about-me/README.md

 Mostly I am looking for the job postings, or direction on what companies I should go for.

 ## Day 1 Goals:
-Understand JS loops better, it was a head-scratcher for me during the pre-work.
+Understand JS loops better, it was a head-scratcher for me during the pre-work. (this now makes me laugh)

 ## Two Truths and a Lie